ChimeHQ/RelativeCollections/README.md

 All the strutures here store relative data.
 This means that a given value has some kind of dependency on the values that came before.
 If you're data fits into this model, it can help to improve the efficiency of certain operations.

 These are very similar in concept to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).
-But, a rope is typically used to store text data, these collections are more general-purpose.
-But, the terminology used is similar.
+And while these structures are just a little more generalized, the terminology used is similar.
 Data is split into two components: `Value` and a `Weight`.
 The `Value` is independent, per-element data.
 The `Weight` is the per-element contribution.
 The full element data is reconstructed by combining all preceding elements `Weight`.

 To operate on the element `Weight`s, these collections need user-defined functions to perform addition, subtraction, as well as finding an initial value.
 However, if `Weight` conforms to Swift's `AdditiveArithmetic` protocol, most of these operations can be inferred.